feltcute/ModdingDocsMGD/Doc/Fetishes/Fetishes.rst

 **BaseLevel**
 """"""""""""""

-``"BaseLevel":`` can optionally give a default amount of the fetish, regardless if it is selected by the player in the creation menu.
+``"BaseLevel":`` can optionally give a default amount of the fetish, regardless if it's selected by the player in the creation menu.
 Give it a string of "0" if you do not wish to use it.

 **Type**